Learning Process case study: Making eBooks the Hacky WayMay 11, 2020 -

 - Don’t make an epub in this manner, for some reason forces text color to black, even in dark mode’.
 I bet there’s a setting in Calibre, but the docs are pretty long, often old, and I’m trying to execute in the least time possible… my gut says outside-the-box experiments will be faster

-- Upload the new Calibre-Mobi into Convertio, convert to epub – fixes the font color.
+- Upload the new Calibre-Mobi into Convertio, convert to epub – fixes the font color: it will be white in dark-mode, black in light-mode.

 - Finally, Verification based on finding the most common broken issues: